basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 In an ideal world, the storage box just stores data and stays boring.
 But when I originally bought and configured this machine, it became the most powerful machine in my home lab.
 So it naturally started attracting the Docker workloads too.
+Most of those workloads are not resource intensive, and keeping them close to the data is genuinely convenient.
+At one point I was running more than a hundred containers on that machine and it barely made a dent.
-Not directly on the TrueNAS host, but virtualized in containers, which made it feel like a reasonable compromise for a long time.
+They were not running directly on the TrueNAS host, but virtualized in containers, which made it feel like a reasonable compromise for a long time.

 The migration also became a chance to fix a real operational problem.
 My worst TrueNAS incident was a long OOM death spiral: no swap, too many unbounded containers, and services repeatedly getting killed and restarted.